 Fear is an emotion induced by perceived danger or threat, which causes physiological changes and ultimately behavioural changes, such as mounting an aggressive response or fleeing the threat.
-Fear in human beings may occur in response to a certain stimulus occurring in the present, or in anticipation or expectation of a future threat perceived as a risk to oneself.
-The fear response arises from the perception of danger leading to confrontation with or escape from/avoiding the threat (also known as the fight-or-flight response), which in extreme cases of fear (horror and terror) can be a freeze response or paralysis. ~ Wikipedia
+In human beings it may occur in response to a certain stimulus occurring in the present, or in anticipation of a future threat perceived as a risk to oneself.
+The fear response arises from the perception of danger leading to confrontation or escape (also known as the fight-or-flight response). ~ Wikipedia

 There are, of course, many types of fear.
 We will experience most of these fears at some point in our lives.
 But one deep, hidden fear will tend to dominate and control us.
-This dominant fear will motivate us, and shape our personality more than any of the other fears.
+This dominant fear will shape our personality more than any of the other fears.

 As Tolkien said:

-Most of the fears that build our personality are formed in early childhood.
+Your personality is built based on the fears from early childhood.
 Research has shown that we are born with only two fears – Fear of falling and Fear of loud noises.
 Rest everything is acquired with time.

 We look at the world through a broken lens, which we perceive is the norm and build our lives around it.
 Our relationships, career choices, kind of clothes we wear, even the way we walk and talk are influenced by this unknown forces.

 Here are the 10 fears which could be holding you back from achieving success: